Pete Thomas (American football): Coaching career

-Thomas began his coaching career as the wide receivers coach for the Texas A&M–Kingsville Javelinas of Texas A&M University–Kingsville.
-He was hired as an offensive analyst at Appalachian State in 2018 and joined the coaching staff at Louisville in 2019 as a quality control specialist.
-He was promoted to quarterbacks coach in 2021.
+Thomas spent a spring as the wide receivers coach for the Texas A&M–Kingsville Javelinas.
+He also spent time coaching at his alma mater Valhalla High School.
+In 2017, he joined the Appalachian State Mountaineers as an offensive graduate assistant under head coach Scott Satterfield.
+Thomas was promoted to offensive quality control coach in 2018 and also served as the interim quarterbacks coach for the 2018 New Orleans Bowl.

+Thomas then followed Satterfield to the University of Louisville and served as the quality control specialist for the Louisville Cardinals from 2019 to 2020, and the quarterbacks coach from 2021 to 2022.

-In December 2022, it was reported that Thomas would follow Scott Satterfield to the University of Cincinnati as the quarterbacks coach.
+In December 2022, Thomas followed Satterfield to the University of Cincinnati, becoming the quarterbacks coach of the Cincinnati Bearcats.

 Personal life

-Thomas's cousin, Stephen Neal, played in the National Football League and was a NCAA and World Champion wrestler.
+Thomas's cousin, Stephen Neal, played in the National Football League.
 Thomas's older brother, Chris, wrestled at the Air Force Academy and his mother, Avis, was on the crew team at the University of San Diego.